 To get full sample projects, please download and install EAGetMail on your machine.

-Option Explicit Const MailServerPop3 = 0 Const MailServerImap4 = 1 Private Sub Command1_Click() Dim curpath As String Dim mailbox As String Dim oTools As New EAGetMailObjLib.Tools ' Create a folder named "inbox" under current directory ' to save the email retrieved. curpath = App.Path mailbox = curpath & "\inbox" oTools.CreateFolder mailbox Dim oServer As New EAGetMailObjLib.MailServer oServer.Server = "pop3.emailarchitect.net" oServer.User = "email@example.com" oServer.Password = "testpassword" oServer.Protocol = MailServerPop3 ' If your POP3 requires SSL connection ' Please add the following codes ' oServer.SSLConnection = True ' oServer.Port = 995 On Error GoTo ErrorHandle: Dim oClient As New EAGetMailObjLib.MailClient oClient.LicenseCode = "TryIt" ' Leave a copy of message on server.
+Option Explicit Const MailServerPop3 = 0 Const MailServerImap4 = 1 Const MailServerEWS = 2 Const MailServerDAV = 3 Const MailServerMsGraph = 4 Private Sub Command1_Click() Dim curpath As String Dim mailbox As String Dim oTools As New EAGetMailObjLib.Tools ' Create a folder named "inbox" under current directory ' to save the email retrieved. curpath = App.Path mailbox = curpath & "\inbox" oTools.CreateFolder mailbox Dim oServer As New EAGetMailObjLib.MailServer oServer.Server = "pop3.emailarchitect.net" oServer.User = "firstname.lastname@example.org" oServer.Password = "testpassword" oServer.Protocol = MailServerPop3 ' Enable SSL/TLS connection, most modern email servers require SSL/TLS by default oServer.SSLConnection = True oServer.Port = 995 ' If your POP3 doesn't deploy SSL connection ' Please use ' oServer.SSLConnection = False ' oServer.Port = 110 On Error GoTo ErrorHandle: Dim oClient As New EAGetMailObjLib.MailClient oClient.LicenseCode = "TryIt" ' Leave a copy of message on server.
 Dim leaveCopy As Boolean leaveCopy = True ' Download emails to this local folder Dim downloadFolder As String downloadFolder = mailbox ' Send request to EAGetMail Service, then EAGetMail Service retrieves email ' in background and this method returns immediately. oClient.GetMailsByQueue oServer, downloadFolder, leaveCopy Exit Sub ErrorHandle: MsgBox Err.Description End Sub

 Seperate builds of run-time dll for 32 and x64 platform